Thierrynjike/ThierryNjike/README.md

   Discord: Lapache#0029 <br>
 - 😄 Pronouns: He/Him

-- ⚡ Fun fact: master in Bowling lol, would you try with me? don't do that you will lost!
+- ⚡ Fun fact: master in Bowling lol, would you try with me? don't do that you will lose!